samuelmeuli/action-maven-publish/README.md

 In your project's GitHub repository, go to Settings → Secrets.
 On this page, set the following variables:

 - `nexus_username`: Username (not email!) for your Nexus repository manager account
-- `nexus_password`: Password for your Nexus account
+- `nexus_password`: Password for your Nexus account (or, even better, use the [auth token](https://solidsoft.wordpress.com/2015/09/08/deploy-to-maven-central-using-api-key-aka-auth-token/) instead)

 Signing your artifact using GPG is optional, but recommended.
 If you choose to use GPG, add the following secrets: